CA Logo

 Alabama Warrant Search

-In Alabama, a warrants are always issued by the courts, that instructs law enforcement to take a specific action.
-This can engail making an arrest or demanding someone to appear in court.
+In Alabama, arrest and bench warrants are always issued by the courts, that instructs law enforcement to take a specific action.
+This can entail making an arrest or demanding someone to appear in court.
 Warrants are serious legal orders that should never be ignored.
 Understanding the different types and their significance can help people better navigate potential legal situations.
+The process of running an Alabama warrant search starts with knowing the correct spelling of the person of interest, and then determining what type of warrant you want to lookup.

 Types of Warrants in Alabama: Bench Warrants vs. Arrest Warrants